rileyspence/midi-to-homeassistant/README.md

 `pip install rtmidi`
 7. Configure the script:

-    Download the latest script.py from Releases
+    Download the latest script.py from Releases and place in your home directory.
     Give Midi Controller Name
     Give Home Assistant URL